Scaling SpotHero and the Future of Mobility

 For some people that might be a part-time MBA, for others an executive coach, or reading, or podcasts, or mentors, or board members.
 But it's really important to invest in yourself to make sure you're at least one step ahead of where your company needs to be.

-Manifold: What did that look like for you?
-What were the areas you identifying as needing growth in and how did you go about doing it?
+DI: What did that look like for you?
+What were the areas you identified as needing growth in, and how did you go about doing it?

 SpotHero also had the very good fortune of assembling a pretty remarkable board.
 So having an opportunity to learn from board members, and during board meetings, and from other mentors has been really instrumental.

-Manifold: Going back to the finding your best customers - it seems like that's a pretty common problem for start-ups.
+DI: Going back to the finding your best customers––it seems like that's a pretty common problem for start-ups.
 They take in some money, they have this mandate to grow really quickly, they end up putting a lot of that money into paid acquisition, and either it takes them a little while to figure out those users aren't sticking around, or they're not measuring the right things.
 They're mistaking top-line growth for product/market fit.
 How did you avoid that and figure out who those best customers were?

 Elan: By the time we turned into SpotHero, we had a product that people used to find parking.
 We had decent product/market fit, but I asked Mark, our CEO, who is our best customer?
 I actually asked everyone on the team, who do you think our best customer is?
 No one really had a good answer.